tanav2202/Tabular-Data-Generation/README.md

 # TBGAN-FastAPI
 ## IIIT Delhi Dashboard API

+### Next task: dockerise this API

+Pre-requisite: should have python libraries used in code installed in the system globally

 Note: Model used is a test model similar to actual one used in research

 How to Run: